enemonsieur/offis_repo/AREAS/OFFIS/Abstract Erika's Research.md

 In a power grid, peIn this study, we model the effect of stress during a stroop task .
 We assess physiological stress of  participants: pupil's eyes dimension, Heart Rate variability (HRV) and  Frontal Alpha Assymetry (FAA). and psychological stress via a NASA-TLX questionnaire.

+In a power grid, workers are subject to a high amount of stress during their task.
+Being able quickly assess stress level is critical to guarantee their saftey.
-In this study, we investigate the effects of different factors during stroop task
+In this study, we investigate the effects of different factors during a stress inducing task (stroop task) to accurately predict the level of stress of the participants.
+A number of participants will be recruted and actively